Author: Natalie Lamb

-1. Weight Loss: New studies are indicating that the mix of bad and good bacteria in our gut could play a role in weight gain.
+1.- Weight Loss: New studies indicate that the mix of harmful and good bacteria in our gut could play a role in weight gain.
 Ensuring you are getting lots of good bacteria alongside a healthy diet and fitness regime could help to reduce unwanted weight around your midsection.

-2. Mood: Not many people are aware of how well connected the brain and the gut are.
-Research has indicated that maintaining a healthy gut flora could help to reduce anxiety and lower levels of brain activity linked to emotion and pain, whilst increasing activity associated with decision making.
+2- Mood: Not many people are aware of how well connected the brain and the gut is.
+Research has indicated that maintaining a healthy gut flora could help to reduce anxiety and lower levels of brain activity linked to emotion and pain while increasing activity associated with decision-making.

-3. Sleep: The gut is largely responsible for the production of the ‘happy hormone’ serotonin, needed to make the relaxation hormone, ‘melatonin.’
-Taking a multi-strain probiotic could therefore boost the production of these hormones to help you sleep soundly.
+3- Sleep: The gut is mainly responsible for producing the ‘happy hormone’ serotonin, needed to make the relaxation hormone, ‘melatonin.’
+Taking a multi-strain probiotic could boost the production of these hormones to help you sleep soundly.

-5. Fatigue: A lack of energy could arise when you aren’t getting the vital vitamins and nutrients from your food needed to keep you functioning at your best.
-A multi-strain probiotic, such as Bio-Kult (www.bio-kult.com) could help to sustain healthy levels of good bacteria, to help you absorb the goodness from the food you’re eating.
-A healthy gut flora also aids in the production of extra B vitamins, which are essential for energy production throughout the body.
+5- Fatigue: A lack of energy could arise when you aren’t getting the vital vitamins and nutrients from your food needed to keep you functioning at your best.
+A multi-strain probiotic, such as Bio-Kult (www.bio-kult.com), could help you sustain healthy levels of good bacteria to help you absorb the goodness from the food you’re eating.
+Healthy gut flora also aids in the production of extra B vitamins, which are essential for energy production throughout the body.

-6. Teeth: In recent years, there has been a lot of interest in the use of probiotics and the maintenance of a healthy gut flora in preventing and treating oral infections, including dental cavities, periodontal disease and halitosis.
+6- Teeth: In recent years, there has been a lot of interest in the use of probiotics and the maintenance of healthy gut flora in preventing and treating oral infections, including dental cavities, periodontal disease and halitosis.

-7. Bloating: It is the bad bacteria in the gut which can produce gas and cause bloating in the stomach.
+7- Bloating: It is the bad bacteria in the gut that can produce gas and cause bloating in the stomach.
 Sugary foods can feed this bacteria, helping it to multiply.
 Taking a multi-strain probiotic could help to top up the beneficial bacteria to prevent an imbalance in the gut and reduce the effects of bloating.

-8. SAD: Taking a daily probiotic was recently shown to increase vitamin D levels by more than 25% (well known to be low during the winter months and in SAD) and to modulate the area of the brain responsible for mood.
+8- SAD: Taking a daily probiotic was recently shown to increase vitamin D levels by more than 25% (well known to be low during the winter months and in SAD) and modulate the brain’s area responsible for mood.

-9. Allergies: Allergies are said to be a malfunction of your immune system.
-With 70% of the immune system lying in the gut, maintaining a healthy gut flora could help to manage the various symptoms of allergies.
+9- Allergies: Allergies are said to malfunction your immune system.
+With 70% of the immune system lying in the gut, maintaining a healthy gut flora could help manage the various allergy symptoms.